Main Menu

 5 Incredible False Killer Whale Facts!

-• The false killer whale is a highly social species that forms pods of up to 500 members, some of which can include oceanic dolphins.
+- The false killer whale is a highly social species that form pods of up to 500 members, some of which can include oceanic dolphins.
 These pods sometimes break up into smaller groups of around 10 to 30 while hunting.

-• The false killer whale has a diverse range of vocalizations that include whistles, squeals, and a pulsating noise.
+- The false killer whale has a diverse range of vocalizations that include whistles, squeals, and pulsating noises.
 Although it is not entirely clear what they’re saying, this species has so many different sounds at its disposal that experts have suggested it must be a complex form of communication.
-It is far more diverse, say, than human sounds.
+It is far more diverse than human sounds.

-• One of the more amazing facts of its intelligence is that the false killer whale will ride in the wake of a ship for extra speed and actually leap out over the wake.
+- One of the more amazing facts about its intelligence is that the false killer whale will ride in the wake of a ship for extra speed and actually leap out over the wake.
 Very few other animals make this leaping motion in a ship’s wake.

 The scientific name of these animals is Pseudorca crassidens.
-Pseudorca obviously means pseudo (or false) orca, while crassidens means thick toothed in Latin.
-The false killer whale is the only currently living member of its genus (although two more species are known from the fossil record).
-It belongs to the family of Delphinidae, making it closely related to oceanic dolphins and orcas.
+Pseudorca obviously means pseudo (or false) orca, while crassidens means thick-toothed in Latin.
+The false killer whale is the only currently living member of its genus (although the fossil record shows there were two additional known species).
+It belongs to the family of Delphinidae, making it closely related to oceanic orcas and dolphins.

 Obviously, as a cetacean, this is a type of mammal to its core, because it gives birth to live young and produces milk.
 The cetaceans actually evolved from hoofed mammals some 50 million years ago.
 An early cetacean ancestor probably looked like the modern deer-like chevrotain, but the hippos are the closest living relative.